drivera123/LDRS500/follow-the-leader.md

-### Follow the Leader

-This assignment is worth 10% of the final grade.

-##### Check the course Timeline for due date.

 ##### Assignment Instructions

-Identify an opinion leader whom you admire and follow that person on at least one social media platform two weeks prior to the class. \(Twitter, Facebook, blog, Instagram, etc.\).
+Identify an opinion leader whom you admire and follow that person on at least one social media platform \(Twitter, Facebook, blog, Instagram, etc.\).
 The person you choose to follow could be from your area of expertise, but that is not necessary.

 Create a post on your own blog and answer the following questions about the leader you chose.